Limit-Theory-Redux/ltheory/README.md

 - `python configure.py run <script_name_without_extension>`

 to run a specific script.
 All top-level scripts are in the `script/App` directory.

+### Ubuntu

+On Ubuntu, the python helper script doesn't run the executable correctly.
+Instead, to launch a Lua script, you can run the executable directly:

+- `bin/lt64`

+To run the default script ('LTheory'), or

+- `bin/lt64 <script_name_without_extension>`

+to run a specific script.

 # Example of the Entire Process